cumulusmx/CumulusMX-DistributionFiles/interface/ai2/ReadMe.txt

 =====================
 ReadMe File
 -----------
-This update is to accommodate the changes made by Mark for CumulusMX Version 3.27.1 (build 3260).
-It will NOT work with builds before this due to the significant changes Mark has made to the API calls.
+This update is to accommodate the changes made by Mark for CumulusMX Version 4.0.0.
+It will NOT work with older versions of CumulusMX.

 GENERAL
 -------